North Dakota State Bison wrestling

 The North Dakota State Bison wrestling team represents North Dakota State University in Fargo, North Dakota.
-The Bison currently compete in the Big 12 Conference and play their home duals at the Scheels Center.
-NDSU is currently coached by Roger Kish in his 12th season.
+The Bison currently compete in the Big 12 Conference (NDSU's primary conference, The Summit League, does not have wrestling) and wrestle their home duals at the Scheels Center.
+NDSU is currently coached by Obe Blanc.

 History

 North Dakota State wrestling began in 1957 when head coach Tom Neuberger led the team to victory in their first dual meet against Valley City State University.
 Neuberger passed the coaching reins to Bucky Maughan in 1964.
 Since that time, NDSU has won four NCAA Division II wrestling titles, 30 individual national champions, and 159 All-Americans.
 The first individual National Champions were Bob Backlund and Bill Demaray in 1971.
 The team has since transitioned to NCAA Division I and emerged from reclassification in 2007.